tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 add the include folders: $IMGUI_HOME and $IMGUI_HOME/addons/addonName to your project (where $IMGUI_HOME is the path where imgui.h/.cpp are located) and compile the file $IMGUI_HOME/addons/addonName/addonName.cpp, where "addonName" is the name of the addon you want to use.
 Be warned that some addons might depend on others: e.g. imguipanelmanager depends on imguitoolbar: so you may need to include both addons.

-However I'm not sure this approach works for all the addons, since some .cpp files need to be included after imgui.cpp to access its internals: recent imgui versions provide the file: imgui_internal.h, you may try including this at the top of the addonName.cpp file, but there's no guarantee it will work.
+However I'm not sure this approach works for all the addons, since some .cpp files need to be included after imgui.cpp to access its internals.
+As a workaround in case of failure, you can try adding at the top of the .cpp file/s:

+#include "imgui.h"
+#define IMGUI_DEFINE_PLACEMENT_NEW
+#define IMGUI_DEFINE_MATH_OPERATORS
+#include "imgui_internal.h"

+so that most imgui internals are accessible, but there's no guarantee it will work.

 -----------------------------------------------------------------------------------------------------------------------------------